paulreitz/input-forge/README.md

 The following features and improvements are planned to enhance Input Forge:

+**Usability Enhancements**:

-- **Improved Fake Joysticks**: Enhance keyboard-based joystick emulation to be more intuitive and responsive, improving the experience for keyboard users.
+- **Improved Fake Joysticks**: Enhance keyboard-based joystick emulation to be more intuitive and responsive, improving the experience for users mapping any set of keys (e.g., WASD) to joystick-like controls.
 - **Simplified Input Maps**: Streamline the input mapping process to reduce complexity and improve developer usability.
+- **Game Controller Detection**: Implement detection of game controller types (e.g., Xbox, PlayStation) to enable platform-specific UI graphics, such as displaying the correct button icons for in-game actions.

+**Stability Improvements**:

-- **Robust Input Map Stack**: Add safeguards to prevent synchronization issues in the input map stack, such as handling incorrect pop operations.
+- **Robust Input Map Stack**: Add safeguards to prevent synchronization issues in the `input map stack`, such as handling incorrect `pop` operations.
 - **Circular Dependency Resolution**: Develop a cleaner solution for circular dependencies between input maps and commands, eliminating the need for workarounds.

 ---